dataminr-ai/HRDsAttack/README.md

 ```

 # Results
 Here we report the evaluation results on the dev set for comparison against our Finetune experiment.
-These numbers are subject to change.

 |Class|Metric|Off-the-Shelf|Finetune|Prefix w/o Fusion|Prefix w/ Fusion|
 |---|---|:---:|:---:|:---:|:---:|